skynet2/firefly-iii-privatbank-importer/README.md

 4. Set telegram webhook url to your host (endpoint /api/github/webhook)

 ## Bot Usage
-To use the Firefly III PrivatBank Importer, you need to set up a Telegram bot and connect it to your PrivatBank account to receive transaction notifications.
-Once set up, forward these notifications to your dedicated Telegram bot.
+To use the Firefly III Importer, you need to set up a Telegram bot and connect it to your group.

+### For PrivateBank
+Forward Privat notifications to Importer group.

 ## Default Bot Commands
 ### /dry - Perform a dry run.
 This command processes all pending messages without committing the transactions to Firefly III.